-The Museum of Jewish Heritage – A Living Memorial to the Holocaust is commemorating 20 years of serving as New York’s Holocaust Memorial Museum with a series of special exhibitions and installations, public programs, and community events.
-Learning to Remember offers a glimpse of some of the most compelling, thought-provoking, and historically significant exhibitions presented by the Museum in the last two decades.
+The Museum of Jewish Heritage – A Living Memorial to the Holocaust commemorated 20 years of serving as New York’s Holocaust Memorial Museum with a series of special exhibitions and installations, public programs, and community events.
+Learning to Remember offered a glimpse of some of the most compelling, thought-provoking, and historically significant exhibitions presented by the Museum in the last two decades.
 These exhibitions explored important topics – from Jewish resistance against the Nazis to the American Jewish connection to Lady Liberty – and attracted diverse audiences to what is now the third largest Holocaust museum in the world.

 Exhibitions at the Museum continue to promote Holocaust education, deepen public understanding, and allow visitors to discover important – and often understudied – moments in history.

 Our 20th anniversary commemoration was made possible by major support provided by David Berg Foundation, Bruce C. Ratner, and Bernard and Anne Spitzer Charitable Trust.